Switching from Limited Company to Umbrella Company (2026 Guide)

 How do you switch from limited company to umbrella?

-Your agency updates payment instructions.
+Your agency updates the payment instructions.
 Future invoices go to the umbrella.
 Your limited company stops issuing invoices for that contract.

 Decide what to do with your limited company.
 Keep it dormant, close it with an MVL, or strike it off.
 The choice depends on your retained profits.